gaois/LogainmAPI-docs/DATADICT.md

 ## Places

+The `place` object is at the core of the Logainm API: it represents a geographic location and includes associated toponymic, lexical, and other metadata.
 Queries to the Logainm API may return one or more `place` objects.
 The information below describes the properties of this object type.

 ### `place`